 If your business gets hit by a natural disaster, fire, flood or even a cyber attack, it isn't just the physical damage that's a problem.
 You could also face a period of business downtime, which means a second hit to your bank account.
 Thankfully, many insurance policies can cover you for loss of income during times like this, while also helping you get back up and running as soon as possible.

 It's all smiles when you sign the contract, but who knows what lies around the corner.
 Your client could say you've failed to deliver, or harmed their business in some way, in which case a legal claim could be on the cards.
 Which is where professional indemnity insurance cover comes in.

 It's not just the real world you have to worry about

 Over two-fifths (45%) of all micro and small businesses were hit by a cyber breach or attack last year, and the costs can run into thousands – or more.
 If that happens, cyber liability insurance will help you to minimise the damage and get back online.
-Check out our blog on why small business aren't safe from cyber attacks for other steps you can take to stay protected.

 The buck stops with you